devfemibadmus/mediasaver/CODE_OF_CONDUCT.md

 # Code of Conduct

-As a contributor, you can help me keep the WhatsApp Media Saver community open and inclusive.
+As a contributor, you can help me keep the Media Saver community open and inclusive.
 Please read and follow this code of conduct:

 ## My Pledge